 I receive many emails each week from Army wives and Army moms wondering what they should wear to their soldier’s graduation ceremony.

 First, congratulations to your soldier (and you!) for making it to this point.
 Graduation from any military course or school is a great accomplishment.

-Of course, your soldier will appreciate that his family is there to witness his rite of passage as he moves on to more training or to his unit.
+Of course, your soldier will appreciate that his family is there to witness his rite of passage as he moves on to more training or his new unit.

 Yes, your soldier would love to see you in a cute, short strapless dress.
-But if its 20 degrees outside, you’ll quickly be regretting that decision.
+But you’ll quickly regret that decision if it’s 30 degrees outside.
 A nice, simple dress or even jeans with a nice top are perfectly acceptable for graduation.

 It will have been many weeks by the time you attend graduation since you last saw your soldier.
 You’ll have a large grassy and sandy field between you and your soldier when they finally announce family is welcome on the field.

 If you’re wearing high heels, it will take much more time to get to him!
 Always keep that in mind when you’re choosing your shoes for the day.

 Congratulations, and don’t forget to take lots of pictures!
 Check out our other Army graduation ceremony tips.